kenmintae/color-lover/readme.md

 To get started, clone this repo.
 Add your work to it in whatever structure you prefer, then push it to your own, renamed repo.
 When you are finished, follow the instructions at the end of this document.

-We use React+Typescript here at NewEngen and while you aren't required to complete this challenge in React we would never say no to you using it ;)
+We use React+Typescript here at NewEngen, so while completing the project please limit the use of 3rd party libraries such as Redux, Recompose, Mobx etc for any state management or HOCs.
+3rd library parties for styling such as emotion or styled-components are perfectly fine.

 This challenge has different milestones.